Biostate/Laravel-SES-Example/README.md

 - TEST_TO_EMAIL_ADDRESS -> Your verified test email
 - AWS_ACCESS_KEY_ID -> Your IAM Access Key ID
 - AWS_SECRET_ACCESS_KEY -> Your Secret Access KEY

+## Usage
+To send email just go /send route.
+This route sends an mail to your environment email address.